joyent/conch-api/docs/modules/Conch::Controller::WorkspaceRack.md

 ## list

-Get a list of racks for the current workspace (as specified by :workspace\_id in the path).
+Get a list of racks for the indicated workspace.

 Response uses the WorkspaceRackSummary json schema.

 ## find\_rack

-Chainable action that takes the 'rack\_id' provided in the path and looks it up in the database, stashing a resultset to access it as 'rack\_rs'.
+Chainable action that takes the `rack_id` provided in the path and looks it up in the database, stashing a resultset to access it as `rack_rs`.

 ## get\_layout

-Get the layout of the current rack (as specified by :rack\_id in the path).
+Get the layout of the indicated rack.
 Supports json, csv formats.

 Response uses the WorkspaceRack json schema.